ehildt/acap/README.md

 </h1>
 </br>

-Install Lerna & Nx by running the command `npm i -g lerna nx`.
-In the project root run `docker compose up backend`.
+Install Lerna & Nx by running the command `npm i -g lerna nx pnpm`.
+In the project root run `pnpm install`, then `docker compose up backend`.
 The frontend is still WIP.
-You can still run it with `lerna run dev --scope frontend`.
-That's it for the kickoff.
+You can run it with `lerna run dev --scope frontend`.
+You can run Storybook with `lerna run storybook --scope ui`.
+In case you would like to take a look at some stable react components, we recommend the Scrollbar, Slider, PageMenu and the SelectBox components.

 **ACAP** simplifies the initialization process by providing a convenient ready-to-use setup.
 It leverages a `config.yml` file, reducing dependence on system environment variables, while still allowing flexibility to set them when required.